drduh/YubiKey-Guide/README.md

 BSSYMUGGTJQVWZZWOPJG
 ```

-**Important** Save this credential in a permanent, secure place as it will be needed to issue new sub-keys after expiration, and to provision additional YubiKeys.
+**Important** Save this credential in a permanent, secure place as it will be needed to issue new sub-keys after expiration, and to provision additional YubiKeys, as well as to your Debian Live environment clipboard, as you'll need it several times throughout to generate keys.

 **Tip** On Linux or OpenBSD, select the password using the mouse or by double-clicking on it to copy to clipboard.
 Paste using the middle mouse button or `Shift`-`Insert`.

 Generate a new key with GPG, selecting `(8) RSA (set your own capabilities)`, `Certify` capability only and `4096` bit key size.

-Do not set the master key to expire - see [Note #3](#notes).
+Do **not** set the master (certify) key to expire - see [Note #3](#notes).

 ```console
 $ gpg --expert --full-generate-key